jdomeij/H801_MQTT/README.md

 ### Features
 * Possible to control each channel separatly
-* Allows fading from one state to another
+* Allows smooth fading from one state to another
 * MQTT support
+** MQTT Login/Password support
+** Possible to set MQTT prefix for topics
 * REST API support
-* HTTP page support, builtin HTML page allowing control of colors
-* Possible to control fade interval for each channel individually
+* Possible to control using webpage

 ### Control
 Available properties to set